shirleywbi/CS330/cheatsheet.md

 - If comparing two different models, do not compare actual values but rather order of feature importance.
 - `feature_importances_` pertain only to training data while SHAP can apply to all data.

+#### Feature Correlation

+Feature correlations can be determined using a heatmap.
+However, it is overly simplified because you can only look at each feature in isolation.

+_**So why use it?**_
+If two features are highly correlated, we can consider whether we need both values.
+But note that if we add/remove a feature, a different feature may become important.

+### Feature Selection

+Feature selection looks at which features are important for predicting $y$, and removing the features that aren't.

+_**Why not use all features?**_

+- Data collection: It might be cheaper to collect fewer columns
+- Computation: Models fit/predict faster with fewer columns
+- Fundamental tradeoff: We might be able to reduce overfitting by removing useless features

+_**How to do feature selection?**_

+- Domain knowledge
+- Importance-based feature elimination

+_**Warnings about feature selection**_

+- A feature's relevance is only defined in the context of other features
+  - Adding/removing features can make features relevant/irrelevant
+- If features can be predicted from other features, you cannot know which one to pick
+- Relevance for features does not have a causal relationship
+- Don't be overconfident
+  - The methods we have seen probably do not discover the ground truth and how the world really works
+  - They simply tell you which features help in predicting $y_i$ for the data you have

+#### Importance-based feature elimination

+The basic idea for importance-based feature elimination is to throw away the least important feature

+##### Recursive feature elimination (RFE)

+1. Decide $k$, the number of features to select.
+2. Assign importances to features (by fitting a model and looking at `coef_` or `feature_importances_`)
+3. Remove the least important feature
+4. Repeat steps 2-3 until only $k$ features are remaining.

+_**Why don't we just remove all the less important features at once?**_
+By removing a feature, the importances may change so a feature that was once not very important may become more important.

+_**How can we determine how many features to select?**_

+We can use cross validation with RFECV.
+However, this violates the Golden Rule.

 ## Unsupervised Learning

 TODO